What are Congenital Anomalies?

-Congenital Vaginal Abnormalities typically involve the development of a septum – this is a fleshy piece of tissue that separates an anatomical cavity.
+Congenital vaginal abnormalities typically involve the development of a septum – this is a fleshy piece of tissue that separates an anatomical cavity.
 The tissue separating your nasal cavity into two nostrils is one example of a septum.
 However, septums can also grow abnormally inside the vagina.
-There are two types of vaginal septum abnormalities: transverse and longitudinal.

 While some congenital anomalies of the female genital tract could be asymptomatic, common symptoms include: